-Q: What does entrepreneurship mean to you, and what underlying characteristics have you seen in successful entrepreneurs?
+Q: What does entrepreneurship mean to you and what underlying characteristics do you see in successful entrepreneurs?

 Q: What are you most proud of in your professional career?
 If you could do something over in your life, what would it be?

 KM: I had always planned on becoming a professor like my dad, Sujit Kumar Mitra, whom I hugely admired.
 Through a most unusual set of circumstances, my first job ended up being selling computers.
 As you can imagine I knew absolutely nothing about Sales.
 Since this was a small firm, there really was not much training beyond "Here's a telephone and there's the phone book."
 It took two very demoralizing months before I had even my first success and with it came the realization that Sales in the right context can be hugely satisfying and rewarding.
 Understanding that sales is NOT about extracting money from an unwilling customer but rather about earning your clients' trust and willing custom by providing valuable solutions to their problems was a huge breakthrough for me.
 I'd have to say this was one of the most transformative experiences in my professional career and, when asked, I've always encouraged young professionals to spend some time in Sales organizations regardless of their long term goals.
 The confidence you gain is irreplaceable.

 Do-overs would be a harder question.
 In retrospect, I would probably not have spent quite as much time on my startup as I did.
 I spent ten years building a company and selling it.
 In hindsight, I could probably have made the exit several years earlier and had a similar outcome.
 The big lesson for me really was that I would need to set firm timelines and milestones for myself for all future endeavors, whether in the corporate world or as an entrepreneur.